 When to Use In-house Fulfillment

-In-house fulfillment is ideal for young businesses that handle a low volume of daily orders.
-It’s also best for stores with a localized customer base since you won’t have the advantage of shipping orders from multiple locations throughout the country.
+- Stores with a localized customer base that don’t need the logistical advantage of shipping orders from multiple locations throughout the country.

 Pros & Cons of In-house Fulfillment